AL333Z/fp-lib-design/fp-lib-design.md

 - JMS is really more than that
 - JMS 2.0 brought in more goodies
-- For this session we'll just need to focus on these, which is only a relevant subset
+- For this session we'll just need to focus on these, which is only a relevant subset for our business case: consuming from a queue, do something useful with each message, and either commit or rollback each message

 ---